SA-Solver: Stochastic Adams Solver for Fast Sampling of Diffusion Models: Introduction

 The existing literature on improving the sampling efficacy of DPMs can be categorized into two ways, depending on whether conducting extra training on the DPMs.
 The first category necessitates supplementary training~\citep{luhman2021knowledge,salimans2022progressive,meng2022on,watson2021learning,xiao2021tackling, wang2023diffusiongan}, which often emerges as a bottleneck, thereby limiting their practical application.
-Due to this, we focus on exploring training-free methodologies to improve the sampling efficiency of DPMs in this paper.
+Due to this, we focus on exploring the second category, which consists training-free methods to improve the sampling efficiency of DPMs in this paper.
 Current training-free samplers employ efficient numerical schemes to solve the diffusion SDE/ODE\citep{song2020denoising,lu2022dpmsa,zhao2023unipc,jolicoeur2021gotta,bao2022analytic}.
 Compared with solving diffusion SDE (stochastic sampler) \citep{jolicoeur2021gotta,bao2022analytic,Karras2022edm}, solving diffusion ODE (deterministic sampler) \citep{song2020denoising,lu2022dpmsa,zhao2023unipc} empirically exhibits better sampling efficiency.
-Existing stochastic samplers typically require more steps than deterministic ones, exhibiting lower convergence speed.
+Existing stochastic samplers typically exhibit slower convergence speed.
 However, empirical observations in \citep{song2020score,Karras2022edm} indicate that the stochastic sampler has the potential to generate higher-quality data when increasing the sampling steps.
 This empirical observation motivates us to further explore the efficient stochastic sampler.

 Owing to the observed superior performance of stochastic sampler \citep{song2020score,Karras2022edm}, we speculate that adding properly scaled noise in the diffusion SDE may facilitate the quality of generated data.
-Thus, instead of solving the vanilla diffusion SDE in \citep{song2020denoising}, we propose to consider a family of diffusion SDEs which shares the same marginal distribution \citep{zhang2023fast,Karras2022edm} with different noise scales, so that we can control the scale of injected noise while conducting the sampling process.
-Meanwhile, efficient stochastic solvers are not carefully studied which could be the reason that diffusion ODE exhibits better sampling efficiency.
+Thus, instead of solving the vanilla diffusion SDE in \citep{song2020denoising}, we propose to consider a family of diffusion SDEs which shares the same marginal distribution \citep{zhang2023fast,Karras2022edm} with different noise scales.
+Meanwhile, efficient stochastic solvers are not carefully studied, which could be the reason that diffusion ODE exhibits better sampling efficiency.
 To overcome this problem, we study the linear multi-step SDE solvers~\citep{2006multistepsde} and incorporate them in the sampling.